-Chile, the long, thin country truly is a country of extremes.
-Stretching from the Atacama desert in the north, to Tierra del Fuego, virtually on the edge of Antarctica.
-The contrasts, from north to south could not be greater and thus, Chile is exceptionally rich in habitat diversity and species.
-From the desert and salt planes of the altiplano to the Mediterranean terrain of the central valley, famous for its vineyards, to the lake and volcano land of northern Patagonia, with its temperate rainforests and fjords, and finally, the Patagonian pampas, and the glaciers of the southern ice-field.
+This long, thin country truly is a country of extremes.
+Stretching from the Atacama desert in the north, all the way to Tierra del Fuego, on the edge of Antarctica.
+The contrasts, from north to south could not be greater, blessing Chile with exceptionally rich habitat and species diversity.
+Altiplano desert moonscapes and salt flats, vineyard draped hills in the central valley, emerald lakes, and mountains covered in the temperate rain forest of northern Patagonia, with its fjords and inlets, and finally, the Patagonian pampas, and glaciers of the southern ice-field.

 Northern Chile - Altiplano & Atacama Desert

 The northern altiplano is sparsely populated, with few notable towns or cities.
 Arica, in the very north, lies just south of the Peruvian border.
 The surrounding desert is extremely dry and almost hostile to life.
 The region is marked by signs of past economic booms – derelict remains of mining ventures that thrived here, especially during the 19th-century.
 Today, the most significant towns tend to be dotted along the coast – most notable, Antofagasta and Iquique.
 But the most amazing features of this incredible landscape are hidden among the high, volcanic mountains of the Andes.
 A remote and starkly beautiful landscape and surprisingly colorful striations.
 It is also amazingly rich in wildlife, a refuge to species such as vicuñas, guanacos and even flamingos.
 There are a number of National Parks and protected areas, especially in the mountains, where these species can be observed.